-From Italian nonnas to Indian maamajees to British mums, there is no denying the maternal influence in the Market.
+From Italian nonnas to British mums, there is no denying the maternal influence in the Market.
 “My mum and my gran were the greatest food influencers in my life.
 They taught me everything: recipes, tricks, traditions, preservations, seasonality,” says Marianna at Oliveology.
 In Greek culture, food is a predominantly female preoccupation, and her stall is a living testament to the influence of the women in her life: olives, olive oil, herbs and wine that she grew up on, produced on her family’s farm in Greece.
-“All this inspired me and guided me in the values that we want to come across through Oliveology to the public,” she says, proudly.
+“All this inspired me and guided me in the values that we want to come across, through Oliveology, to the public,” she says proudly.

 Olive oil also runs in the blood of Luigi at The Olive Oil Co: “I am from Puglia.
 My grandmother was a chef,” he smiles, “and I remember when I was very young she would give me bread and olive oil to keep me entertained in the kitchen—and out of her way.”